 St. Stephen’s Basilica is again one of the most beautiful buildings I have ever seen and it only gets better on the inside.
 Built in 1905 and named in honour of Stephen, the first King of Hungary (c 975–1038), whose right hand is housed in the reliquary.
 You can enter the main building for a small donation and also visit the terraces above (for a fee) which I would recommend.
 Not only do you get to see great views of the city, but you get to see the details of the building up close and also the internal structure of the dome.

 House Of Terror

-Located on the historic Andrássy Avenue in the former headquarters of the secret police this is a fascinating museum documenting the fascist and communist dictatorial regimes in 20th-century Hungary and memorial to their victims.
-The external design of the building is also quite striking and it turns the building itself it to monument type structure.
+Located on the historic Andrássy Avenue in the former headquarters of the secret police this is a fascinating museum documenting the fascist and communist dictatorial regimes in 20th-century Hungary and a memorial to their victims.
+The external design of the building is also quite striking and it turns the building itself it to monument-type structure.
 Closed on Mondays, this is an educational and informative look at the history of Hungary and well worth a visit, especially if you have an interest in this period of history as I have.